antoneklund/CIPHE/README.md

-# Cluster Evaluation Survey Application
+# CIPHE: Cluster Interpretation and Precision from Human Exploration

 **CIPHE is a survey platform for collecting human interpretation data of document clusters.
 It is built on Django and contain metrics for calculating cluster precision and participant agreement.
 It can be hosted on a server to collect data from experts or crowdsourcing workers to gather data for human evaluation of document clusters.**